Skip to content

 Running ESXi on a Mac mini made by Apple is nothing new.
 There are many opportunities to consider when you want to build a VMware vSphere Lab or a Homeserver.
-In this post I am going to cover capabilities, accessories and issues you might encounter in the newest release: Mac mini MD387, Mac mini MD388 and the slightly enhanced Mac mini Server MD389 from 2012/2013.
-Mac mini offers great performance and is small in size and power consumption and thus makes it a great candidate for running ESXi at home.
+In this post, I am going to cover capabilities, accessories, and issues you might encounter in the newest release: Mac mini MD387, Mac mini MD388, and the slightly enhanced Mac mini Server MD389 from 2012/2013.
+Mac mini offers great performance and is small in size and power consumption thus making it a great candidate for running ESXi at home.

 The latest version offers 3 models which are different in CPU performance and HDD capacity.
 The Server version has two 2,5" hard drives: